Selected Optimization Methods and Algorithms

 Course Description

 Optimization is the process of setting something to the best possible state with respect to the requirements and constraints.
 Optimization has an increasing role in contemporary society and economy, so this course provides students a survey of the most important achievements of this field of science, with an emphasis on applied knowledge.
 What follows is a principal list of themes.
-Fundamental calculus results: differentials, Directional derivative, Taylor's formula, Extrema, Convexity and concavity of a function, O-notation in optimization.
+Theoretical foundation of optimization: differentials, Directional derivative, Taylor's formula, Extrema, Convexity and concavity of a function, O-notation in optimization.
+An introduction to optimization theory.
 Nonconstrained optimization: Optimization in one dimension, Gradient Methods, Step Size, Stopping Criteria, The Newton's Method, Conjugate Gradient Methods, Quasi-Newton Methods, Trust-Region Methods, Nelder-Mead Simplex Algorithm.
-Constrained optimization: Karush-Kuhn-Tucker optimality conditions, Projections, Lagrangian multipliers, Penalty methods, Augmented Lagrangian method.
+Constrained optimization: Karush-Kuhn-Tucker optimality conditions, Lagrangian Duality, Projections, Lagrangian algorithms, Penalty methods, Augmented Lagrangian method.
 Selected heuristical methods (Simulated Annealing, Particle Swarm, Ant Colony, genetic algorithms).
 Multiobjective Optimization.

 Study Programmes